 Opening the battery door / drawer on your hearing aid can sometimes be a little tricky.
 Most hearing aid battery doors / drawers have a small ledge or groove that can be pried open using your fingernail.

-Opening your hearing aid battery door / drawer when your hearing aid is not in use is necessary to preserve battery life.3 If you are having trouble opening the battery drawer on your hearing aid, please call the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM NZST for further assistance.
+Opening your hearing aid battery door / drawer when your hearing aid is not in use is necessary to preserve battery life.3 If you are having trouble opening the battery drawer on your hearing aid, call us on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).

 Knowing when your hearing aid battery is running low

 Different hearing aids will have different indicator noises when the batteries start to run low.
 Here are some basic signs that your hearing aid batteries might be losing power.

 Your hearing aid may ‘beep’ when the battery is starting to run low.
 Change your battery when you hear the ‘low battery’ warning sound that is unique to your hearing aid.

 This depends on the type of hearing aid you have.
 Typically, your hearing aid batteries will last between 3-5 days.
 You can extend the life of your hearing aid battery by switching off your hearing aid when it is not in use, and by opening the battery door / drawer at night to prevent battery drain.3

 It’s a good idea to have spare batteries on hand in case your hearing aid batteries run out.
 If you need to order more batteries for your hearing aids, call Audika on 1800 340 63, and allow time for postage delivery.